CAP Theorem

 2. Availability (A):

 Availability means that the system is always able to serve requests.
-Every request (read or write) gets a response, even if the system doesn't guarantee the most up-to-date data.
+Every request (read or write) gets a response, even if the system doesn't guarantee the most up-to-date data or even if some of the nodes are down.

 Example: In a social media system, you might still be able to post updates or view older posts, even if the latest data from other users hasn’t yet been propagated to all nodes.